tweag/nickel/doc/manual/typing.md

 This example illustrates how dynamic typing delays type errors, making them harder to diagnose.
 Here, `filter` is fine, but the error still points to inside its implementation.
-The actual issue is that the caller provided an argument of the wrong type: the filtering function should return a boolean but returns either the original element (a number) or `null`.
+The actual issue is that the caller provided an argument of the wrong type: the filtering function should return a boolean, but the above one returns either the original element (a number) or `null`.
 This is a tiny example, so debugging is still doable here.
-In a real code base, the user (who probably wouldn't even be the author of `filter`) might have a harder time solving the issue from the error report.
+In a real code base (where `filter` could come from an external library), you might have a harder time diagnosing the issue from the error report.

 ### Static typing

 The `filter` example is the poster child for static typing.
-The typechecker will catch the error early as the type expected by `filter` and the return type of the filtering function passed as the argument don't match .
+The typechecker will catch the error early, because the type expected by `filter` and the return type of the filtering function passed as the argument don't match.

 To call the typechecker to the rescue, use `:` to introduce a *type annotation*.
-This annotation switches the typechecker on inside the annotated expression, be it a variable definition, a record field or any expression using an inline annotation.
-We will refer to such an annotated expression as a *statically typed block*.
+This annotation switches the typechecker on inside the annotated expression.
+A type annotation can appear inline on any expression, or be attached to a let-binding or a record field.
+We will refer to the annotated expression as a *statically typed block*.

 Example: